America has a love affair with chicken breasts. I've complained before about how dry chicken breast can get. The flavor is, quite frankly, boring.

 *...this is a dangerous time for you, when you will be tempted by the dark side...

 The answer is to eat chicken legs.
-I love dark meat in poultry, and because of America's preference for white meat, you can get chicken legs, thighs, and drumsticks for a song if you wait for a sale at your local megamart.
+I love dark meat poultry, juicy and full of flavor.
+Because of America's white meat preference, you can get chicken legs, thighs, and drumsticks for a song at your local megamart.

-But the most important thing is the flavor.
-Dark meat has more fat than white meat, and that gives it two important advantages.
+I'd still buy dark meat, even if it was more expensive.
+Dark meat has more fat than white meat, giving it two important advantages.
 First, fat carries a lot of the flavor in meat, so more fat means more flavor.
 Second, the fat makes it harder to overcook.
 A chicken breast cooked above 165*F is dry and tasteless; a chicken leg doesn't start to get good until it hits 170*F, and can go as high as 185*F or 190*F before you're starting to overcook it.

 *...that place...is strong with the dark side...a domain of flavor it is.

 This recipe is adapted from an article by Mark Bittman.
 It was titled, appropriately enough, Crossing over to the Dark Side.
-So...come, Join us on the dark side!
+Come, join us on the dark side, we have better chicken!

 - 8 chicken thighs (or 4 legs cut into thigh and drumstick portions)